Rufus100Procent/simple-test-lib/README.md

 # simple-test-lib

 A simple Spring Boot library to verify Maven dependency packaging and auto-configuration.
-Add the dependency to any Spring Boot app and get two endpoints automatically.
+Add the dependency to any Spring Boot app and get two REST endpoints **and** a built-in Vue UI automatically.

 ## Installation